department-of-veterans-affairs/vets-website/content/pages/education/after-you-apply.md

 ### What should I do while I wait?

 The transition from military to civilian life can be challenging.
 We offer tools and counseling programs to help you make the most of your educational options.
-[Learn about education and career couseling](/education/tools-programs/education-career-counseling/).
+[Learn about educational and career couseling](/education/tools-programs/education-career-counseling/).

 ### What happens after I apply?